ethancjackson/foodprice-forecasting/README.md

 ## Setup

-To use this repository, please clone or fork it, then install dependencies using a Python environment.
+To use this repository, please clone or fork it, then install dependencies using a clean Python environment.
 We used `conda` to create our environment and `pip` to install all dependencies.

 ### GluonTS & MXNet